• black galvanized steel i beam ipe steel beam System 1

 Steel I Beams are widely used throughout the construction industry when supporting heavy loads is required.
 Commonly termed an “I” Beam because of its shape, beams provide great load bearing support when used horizontally or standing as columns.
 Available in two configurations, the most popular being the Wide Flange Steel Beam aka H Beam or W Beam with non-tapered flanges.
 This beam shape has a wider profile for added horizontal strength, making it ideal for skyscrapers or as a house beam, along with bridge beams, trailers, platforms, etc. Standard American Beams, aka Junior Beams or S Beams, have tapered flanges for added strength when your load is concentrated on the flanges, such as machine bases, hoists, cranes or a trolley beam for your garage.
 Rcjs steel stocks a wide range of steel beam sizes for thousands of applications.
 Shop online for standard or cut to size lengths at wholesale steel beam prices.
 We also offer a selection of Galvanized Steel BeamsJust give us a call if you need something special.

-Q: What are the common sizes of steel I-beams used in construction?
+Q: What are the different types of steel connections used for composite I-beams?

-Q: Can steel I-beams be used for long-span structures?
+Q: Can steel I-beams be used in temporary or relocatable structures?

-Q: Can steel I-beams be used for retail or commercial storefronts?
+Q: Can steel I-beams be used in water treatment or wastewater facilities?

 Send your message to us